satansdeer/satansdeer.github.com/src/pages/posts/ethereum-react-dapp-tutorial/index.md

 ERC20 basically represents fungible token, that means that any token of this kind is equal to any other token of this kind.
 Like 1$ is always equal to 1$.

-Overall this standard reqires to have 6 methods and 2 events defined.
+Overall this standard requires to have 6 methods and 2 events defined.

 3 of those methods are totally necessary to make a fungible token and a remaining 3 are needed to make it ERC20 compliant (they are needed to do automatic transactions).